 Learn to dive and take part in survey dives with professional divers

 This training takes place in the base camp’s pool.
-By the end of your first week in Thailand, you’ll obtain your PADI Open Water Diver course.
+By the end of your first week in Thailand, you’ll obtain your PADI certification (or the next level of training, if you're already qualified to dive).
 This means you can officially take part in underwater conservation work with the team.
 In the long run, your volunteer work will contribute to helping protect coral reefs in Thailand.

 Beach clean-ups along Ao Nang’s coastline